 The Museu de les Ciències Príncipe Felipe is open every day from 10 a. m. to 7 p. m.
 During the summer months from June 24 to September 4, it closes only at 9 p. m.
 The general entrance fee is 8 €uros, but you’ll get a 15 percent discount with a Valencia Tourist Card.

-However, there are different kinds of combi tickets including also visits to the L’Hemisfèric and the Oceanografic.
+However, there are different kinds of combi tickets including also visits of the L’Hemisfèric and the Oceanografic.
 So before planning your visit, you might want to check them out online.

 With 110,000 square meters,L’Oceanogràfic* is Europe’s largest aquarium.
 Félix Candela designed the building in the shape of a water lily.
 Sadly, he passed away in 1997, hence, he didn’t have the chance to witness the opening of his creation in 2003.